 How can narcissistic abuse therapy help me?

 Being in a relationship with a narcissist is very difficult.
 When it ends, you may feel very confused and not fully understand what you have been through.
-If you have arrived on this page, you probably know, or strongly suspect, your partner his highly narcissistic.
+If you have arrived on this page, you probably know, or strongly suspect, your partner, or another person you are involved with, is highly narcissistic.
 You are probably struggling with low self-confidence, anxiety and possibly the impact of trauma with PTSD-like symptoms.

 If you are not getting better after a few weeks or months have passed, then therapy may be a good option for you.
 Getting expert support will help you to understand what has happened to you and the symptoms you are experiencing.
 You are not going crazy, despite what the narcissist in your life might have told you.
 Therapy can help you to recover more quickly than on your own.

 If you have been in a relationship with a narcissist, it is really important to find a psychotherapist who understands what you have been through.
 I have over 8 years experience of working with narcissistic abuse and helping people recover.
 I can assure you that with the right help, you can recover from this – and learn how to truly thrive.

 I offer online narcissistic abuse therapy for clients all over the UK and world.
 I also offer in-person therapy in Wilmslow, Alderley Edge and Manchester City Centre.
 You can contact me today to discuss how I can support your recovery.

 Have I really experienced narcissistic abuse?